pubky/pubky-knowledge-base/Glossary.md

 ## M

 **[[MainlineDHT|Mainline DHT]]**
 The Distributed Hash Table used by BitTorrent, with 10+ million nodes globally.
-Pubky uses it to store [[PKARR]] records, providing censorship-resistant discovery.
+Pubky uses it to store [[Explore/PubkyCore/Pkarr/Introduction|PKARR]] records, providing censorship-resistant discovery.

 ## N